exercism/c/concepts/pointers/about.md

 But wait, there's more!
 You didn't think we were finished with `*`, did you?

-## Dereference Operator
+## Indirection Operator (part 2)

 Now that we understand how addresses work with array indexing, what good is it if we don't get the value stored at an address?
 How do we do that?
-To get the value stored at an address we use the dereference operator, which is, you guessed it, `*`.
+To get the value stored at an address we use the indirection operator, which, you may recall, is `*`.
+In this situation the indirection operator is also sometimes referred to as the dereference operator, because it dereferences the value for which the pointer has the address.
+Calling it the dereference operator when used for dereferencing distinguishes it from the indirection operator for defining a pointer, but `*` for both uses is technically named the indirection operator.

 Come on!
 Are you kidding me?
 How many uses are there for `*`?!
-Multiplication, declaring a pointer, and now derefencing!
+Multiplication, declaring a pointer, and now dereferencing!
 It's confusing!
 And what exactly is dereferencing, anyway?

-An example shows how to use the dereferencing operator
+An example shows how to use the indirection operator for dereferencing

 ```c
 #include <stdio.h>